rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 Every Pod has a unique IP.
 There is one IP Address per Pod.
 In other words, containers within a Pod share a network namespace.

-Every container has a unique port number for its pod's IP.
+Every container has its own unique <strong>port number</strong> within its pod's IP.

 Containers also share attached data <strong>volumes</strong> available within each Pod.